“Are demons supposed to be so good looking?”

 She really wanted to know what triggered his interest towards dark stuff.

 “I saw a ghost.”
 His eyes became wide and bright.
 That was probably the best story he had.
-He seemed very proud of it, too.
 “I was coming home from a party and it was past midnight.
 I remember I was ready to cross the street but this girl pulled me back.
-I was drunk so I didn’t think much about it.
-But the next day at school, I saw her again.
+I was drunk so I didn’t think much about it but the next day at school, I saw her again.
 She was waiting for me.
 It was really weird.
 She told me something.”
 Zoe raised an eyebrow and waited for the continuation.
 “She told me to look for a colleague of mine, that death was everywhere.
 So I went to look for him.
 Coincidentally, that was the day—”

-Andy appeared suddenly behind Zoe and made her jump and gasp.
+Andy appeared suddenly behind Zoe and made her jolt and gasp.

 “And that’s not all.
 I swear I saw the girl going to him and pulling him up.”

-“Maybe she was an angel.”
-Zoe wanted to keep him on the brighter side of the supernatural but Ezekiel shook his head quickly.
+“Maybe she was an angel, sent to rise his soul to Heaven.”
+Zoe wanted to keep him on the brighter side of the supernatural even if the tone she used was more ironic than genuine.

 “No, no. She didn’t take him away.
 She actually kept him here.
 That’s how I became interested in spirits and the underworld.”
 Ezekiel explained.